 How do I edit a SchoolSpring job posting?

-You edit your postings by signing into your account and opening them up.
-Changes can be made to the various fields before you hit "Save."
+You can edit your postings by signing into your account and opening the specific job post.
+Changes can be made to the various fields before you hit "Save".

 How do I delete a SchoolSpring job posting?